dkzanz1/vite-project/README.md

 - **User Feedback:** Gather and iterate based on feedback.

 This react project uses :-
-React carousel for photo gallery
+1/React carousel for photo gallery
+2/Material UI to creat reuseable cards note;_options:-Other availble libraries are Ant&Chara UI.